Skip to main content

 • News and Notices

-The Department of Agriculture, Environment and Rural Affairs (DAERA) is continuing work to finalise the 2026 eel catch limits and maximum landing size requirements for Lough Neagh.
-Publication of the final measures will now take place later in April to allow the Department to complete essential engagement with key stakeholders and ensure all relevant evidence is fully considered.
+The Department of Agriculture, Environment and Rural Affairs (DAERA) continues to work to finalise the 2026 eel catch limits and maximum landing size requirements for Lough Neagh.
+Publication of the final measures will now take place following the extensive but essential engagement with key stakeholders and ensure all relevant evidence is fully considered.

 European eel populations continue to face severe pressure across their natural range, and recent international advice highlights that all human‑related eel mortality should be reduced as far as possible.
 Lough Neagh has a long history of active participation in conservation and stock‑enhancement measures, and the Department remains committed to working collaboratively with the sector to support long‑term stock recovery.

-The Department expects to publish the 2026 catch limit and maximum landing size on its website later in April, once this important engagement has concluded.
+The Department expects to publish the 2026 catch limit and maximum landing size on its website in early May, once these important engagements have concluded.

 Latest news